emad-elsaid/amun/README.md

 ## Usage

 amun install an executable to your path, so executing `amun` from your command-line should launch amun

+## Structure

+### Helpers

+Helpers are modules that any class can use to do side tasks, think of it like Ruby on rails helpers.

+* Only modules no classes
+* doesn't depend on each other
+* depends on the project dependencies only like "Curses"

+### MajorModes

+Classes that are responsible the following for a buffer object:

+* event handling
+* manipulating IO
+* Rendering IO into a curses window

 ## Development